What Is Brick?

 1. Clay Bricks:

-The clay bricks are the oldest types of bricks to be invented by man.
-The date as back as 12000 years ago.
-The clay bricks are widely used for construction purposes.
-But there are many types of clay bricks available in the market.
+Clay bricks are the oldest types of bricks invented 12000 years ago.
+Clay bricks are the most common bricks widely used for construction.
+There are several types of clay bricks available in the market.
 Based on the hardening process, the bricks can be divided into

 1) Sun Dried Bricks Or Unburnt Bricks:

-These bricks are made by preparing the earth or the base material and moulded on the ground and allowed to harden through natural sunlight.
+These bricks are molded on the ground and allowed to harden through natural sunlight.
 They are weak and cannot be used for permanent buildings.
-These types of brick can be used to build temporary structures like huts.
+These types of brick are suitable for temporary structures like huts.

-i) These bricks have low compressive strength, low resistance to water penetration and weather exposure.
+- Low compressive strength, low resistance to water penetration, and weather exposure.

 2) Burnt Bricks:

-Burnt bricks are either table moulded or ground moulded.
-They are burnt in kilns, autoclaves or clamps.
-Burning increases the strength of the brick and makes it more robust.
-However, there are four classes in the burnt bricks based on their quality.
+Burnt bricks are either table molded or ground molded.
+They are burnt in kilns, autoclaves, or clamps.
+Burning increases strength and makes bricks more robust.
+There are four classes in the burnt bricks based on their quality.
 They are as follows:

 A. First Class Bricks:

 The first class bricks are the highest quality burnt bricks.
-They are table moulded and wire cut.
+They are table molded and wire cut.
 They are heated in kilns and allowed to dry.
-These bricks are uniform in shape and colour and have clearly defined edges.
-1st class bricks are used for pavements, walls of permanent structures and even for ornamental purposes.
+These bricks are uniform in shape and color and have properly defined edges.
+1st class bricks are used for pavements, walls of permanent structures, and even for ornamental purposes.